 Business Experience: Mr. Rexford is the Managing Director of Ramona Park Consulting LLC, which he founded in 2016.
+Mr. Rexford has been serving as a board member and audit committee chair of Verra mobility (VRRM) since 2018.
+Since February 2022, he has been a trustee at Ronald McDonald House.
 Mr. Rexford has over 36 years of finance experience that includes serving as Global M&A Head from 2010 to 2015 at the Xerox Corporation and serving in various positions at Affiliated Computer Services, Inc. (which was acquired by the Xerox Corporation), including Chief Financial Officer from 2006 to 2007, Executive Vice President from 2001 to 2009 and Senior Vice President of Mergers and Acquisitions from 1996 to 2001.
 Mr. Rexford holds a B.S. and a M.B.A. from Southern Methodist University.
 We believe that Mr. Rexford's prior experiences give him an understanding of the business models, structures and attributes of Exela, as well as the risks and operating environment of Exela, which make him well-qualified to serve as a director of Exela.